-- Knowledge base or library (Combining all of the above)
+- Knowledge base or help center

 Equipped with this information, many customers will be able to answer their questions — and perhaps discover or try something new with your product.
 As you’re putting these resources together, think about how tech-savvy your audience is and how long they want to spend reading about their issue.

 With Gorgias's automation add-on, you can improve your live chat widget with a self-service flows that let your customers track and manage their orders without any agent interaction.
 You can also enable a chatbot.
 Customers can type in their question or comments and the chatbot will pull up your content that matches those keywords.

 All of these tools combine to reduce the number of tickets your support team receives in the first place, which can ultimately result in faster response times for the tickets that do appear.